AdminTurnedDevOps/gateway-v1-v2-demo/readme.md

 With the Gloo Edge/Gateway is installation, you will have access to enterprise-grade APIs (Customer Resource Definitions) that you can use to extend the capabilities of Kubernetes (much like any other CRD).

+These extensive and mature APIs will give you the ability to manage/route traffic, set policies, and configure authentication.

 ![](images/2.png)